Concordium/concordium.github.io/source/mainnet/net/web3-id/wallet.rst

 Use verifiable credentials
 ==========================

-In cases where a verifier asks to prove your verifiable credentials, you are asked to prove or reveal information in the |bw|.
+In cases where a verifier asks to prove your verifiable credentials, you are asked to generate a :ref:`verifiable presentation<glossary-verifiable-presentation>` in the |bw| to prove or reveal information.
 Proofs or revealing information can be:

 - Only verifiable credentials
 - Only account credentials